-This motherboard has 3 quick buttons: power button, reset button and clear CMOS button.
+This motherboard has 3 quick buttons: power button, reset button, and clear CMOS button.
 The power button and reset button allow users to quickly turn on/off or reset the computer in an open-case environment when they want to change hardware components or conduct hardware testing.
-Use the clear CMOS button to clear the BIOS configuration and reset the CMOS values to factory defaults when needed.
+Use this button to clear the BIOS configuration and reset the CMOS values to factory defaults when needed.

 PW_SW: Power Button

 RST_SW: Reset Button

-CMOS SW: Clear CMOS Button
+CMOS_SW: Clear CMOS Button

-- Always turn off your computer and switch off the power supply before using the clear CMOS button. - Do not use the clear CMOS button when the system is on, or the system may shutdown and data loss or damage may occur. - After system restart, go to BIOS Setup to load factory defaults (select Load Optimized Defaults) or manually configure the BIOS settings (refer to Chapter 2, "BIOS Setup," for BIOS configurations).
+- Always turn off your computer and unplug the power cord from the power outlet before using the clear CMOS button. - Do not use the clear CMOS button when the system is on, or the system may shutdown and data loss or damage may occur. - After system restart, go to BIOS Setup to load factory defaults (select Load Optimized Defaults) or manually configure the BIOS settings (refer to Chapter 2, "BIOS Setup," for BIOS configurations).